helidon-io/helidon/docs/mp/metrics/prometheus-exemplar-support.md

 </dependency>
 ```

-Also, include the Helidon integration module for a tracing implementation (such as [Helidon Zipkin](../../mp/tracing.md#zipkin-tracing))
+Also, include the Helidon integration module for a tracing implementation (such as [Helidon Zipkin][helidon-zipkin])

 ```xml [pom.xml]
 <dependency>